I tried to find a more current (get it?) thread on an RV forum directly

 Sitting in the grass in our back yard was much more appealing:

-haul it to Colorado this week (then up to Alaska).
+take it to Colorado this week (then up to Alaska).
 We're both glad we

 kept it with us.